sonadukane18/Task_Management_App/README.md

 * Machine Learning: scikit-learn (Multinomial Naive Bayes)
 * Data Storage: CSV file (tasks.csv)

-`How to Use:`
+## How to Use:

 * Clone the repository to your local machine.
-* Install the required dependencies listed in requirements.txt.
+* Install the required dependencies listed in `requirements.txt`.
-* Run the Flask application by executing python main.py in your terminal.
+* Run the Flask application by executing `python main.py` in your terminal.
 * Access the application in your web browser at http://localhost:5000.
 * Use the provided menu options to interact with the task management system.